Comm

 -

-–whether prefix mode is enabled (True) or disabled (False)
+bool–whether prefix mode is enabled (True) or disabled (False)

 baudrate: int